tymyrddin/red-recon/source/docs/domains/assets.md

 and look for domains inside these IPs.
 Search by company name, by IP or by domain using the [Hurricane Electric BGP Toolkit](https://bgp.he.net/).
 You can also find the IP ranges of an organisation using [ASN Lookup](https://asnlookup.com/).

+## Continue

+Use shodan to find open ports and depending on finds pentest possible services running.